kanaka/mal/process/guide.md

     new vector is returned with the elements added to the end of the given vector.
   * `string?`: returns true if the parameter is a string.
+  * `number?`: returns true if the parameter is a number.
+  * `fn?`: returns true if the parameter is a function (internal or user-defined).
+  * `macro?`: returns true if the parameter is a macro.
   * `seq`: takes a list, vector, string, or nil.
 If an empty list, empty vector, or empty string ("") is passed in then nil is returned.
 Otherwise, a list is returned unchanged, a vector is